smups/rustronomy-fits/README.md

 _This crate is part of the Rustronomy Project_ Rustronomy-fits provides I/O tools for reading, writing and parsing FITS files.
 It is currently still under heavy development.

+> This repository was recently moved from rustronomy to the dedicated rustronomy-fits repo!

 ### Features/Roadmap
 Rustronomy-fits will support the following features (features marked with ✔️ have already been implemented):